-You may not add a course, or be added to a course from a waitlist, until you drop any conflicting courses on your schedule.
-If you have no conflict, the course has likely been configured with restrictions.
+You may not add a course or be added to a course from a waitlist until you drop any conflicting courses on your schedule.
+If you do not have a conflict, the course has likely been configured with restrictions.
 Contact the departmental course coordinator

 to request enrollment in the course.
 Upon approval, they will add you to the course roster.
 When in doubt about your enrollment status in a course or you are unable to add/drop a course from your schedule, contact the course coordinator.

 I have the required 48 weeks of rotations, but I didn't realize I needed to input vacation time for the remainder of the year - does it matter?

 It is your responsibility to maintain an up-to-date schedule in OASIS.
 Vacation weeks should always be added in OASIS.
 In order to ensure your loans remain in in-school status and therefore avoid a premature grace period, take care with your schedule

 that an enrollment gap does not exceed ten days.

 I forgot to add vacation time and now am unable to do so retroactively.
 What should I do?

 Contact the Advanced Integration Level Coordinator (see Level 3 Resources for Contact Information) with the dates of the vacation weeks that need to be added retroactively.
 Remember to document future vacation weeks.